Does Homeowners Insurance Cover Bed Bugs?

 What are bed bugs?

-Bed bugs are small, flat insects that feed on the blood of people and animals when they are sleeping and usually nest around sleeping areas.
+Bed bugs are small, flat insects that feed on the blood of people and animals and usually nest around sleeping areas.
 It’s often challenging to notice when a bed bug is biting you because they inject an anesthetic and anticoagulant when feeding.

 Can you claim bed bugs on insurance?